5sansiva/Bank-Simulation/devlog.md

 So now a proper flow has been set.
 Customer enters queue → Gets assigned a teller → Selects and introduces themselves.
 Then Teller waits for introduction → Asks for transaction → Processes it.
 Then finally, Teller signals completion → Customer leaves → Teller becomes available.

 I added a busy event to make sure that the teller was marked as busy when they go to talk to the manager or go to the safe.

+11:38 PM
+I tested my code and it matches the sample output and also there aren't any other major issues so I am going to turn in the assignment now.

+11:39 4/13/2025
+This session went good.
+I encounted new problems with the output format being off along with some unexpected errors in how the tellers and the customers communicated with each other.
+This led to some weird behaviors such as the teller accepting a new customer when it was in the safe or the customer reintroducing themselves when they already were acclimated with the teller.
+These issues were present.
+I was able to fix these issues and now I am going to turn in the project.